cooperator/cooperator/README.md

 ## Usage

 ### Cooperators
 Cooperators are simple cooperative interactors for Ruby.
-Inspired by the [Interactor](https://github.com/collectiveidea/interactor) from [Collective Idea](https://github.com/collectiveidea), a cooperator is an object that does a single atomic task.
+Inspired by [LightService](https://github.com/adomokos/light-service) by [Atilla Domokos](https://github.com/adomokos) and [Interactor](https://github.com/collectiveidea/interactor) by [Collective Idea](https://github.com/collectiveidea), a cooperator is an object that does a single atomic task.
 Lightweight and simple, it does the job without the extra fuss.

 ### Context
 A cooperator’s context consists of properties known to it at a given time.
 It can be passed by the calling method:

     context = CalculateCost.perform(amount: amount, quantity: quantity)

-You can then access the passed paramerters as part of the cooperator's context.
+You can then access the passed parameters as part of the cooperator's context.

     class CalculateCost
       prepend Cooperator